Booster set image

 Contamination can be caused by inadequate cleaning of the pump or failing to manage the maintenance requirements of the cold water storage tank.

-The primary purpose of booster pumps is to increase the pressure of water, so it’s an immediate cause for concern if low water pressure is experienced.
+The primary purpose of a booster set is to increase the pressure of water, so it’s an immediate cause for concern if low water pressure is experienced.

-A drop in pressure could be caused by high demand, the age and suitability of the pump, a faulty sensor, valve failure or a leak.
+A water pressure drop could be caused by high demand, the age and suitability of the pump, a faulty sensor, valve failure or a leak.

 To find out more about what causes low water pressure and how you can improve it, take a look at our blog post on how to improve water pressure.